InnerSourceCommons/InnerSourceLearningPath/contributor/04-mechanics-of-contributing.md

   - Be civil and expect civility from the trusted committers' review.
 - Making pull requests too broad and large makes them more difficult to review so it will take much longer before they're accepted.
   - If you have a larger feature you are contributing it often helps to split it in multiple pull requests that get submitted, reviewed and accepted sequentially.
+You can still bind them together with an issue that you are referring to.
     - Some tools also have Draft / WIP pull request functionality that you can use to explicitly mark unfinished and non-polished work and still get early feedback from your host team's trusted committers.
     - This allows you to ensure you are going down a path that your host team is happy to merge once it's done, adhering to the "release early, release often" idea in a way.
-    - The host teams' responsibility is to create an atmosphere where sharing and discussing not-totally-polished work is possible and welcome.
+    - The host team's responsibility is to create an atmosphere where sharing and discussing not-totally-polished work is possible and welcome.
 If you can't fail safe, you can't innovate and collaborate becomes very hard.
     - Try to balance between asking for review early and providing meaningful changes to review.
-  - You can still bind them together with an issue that you are referring to.

 ## Additional articles
 Some of these resources might be hidden behind paywalls.